Tropical cyclones in 2019: September

 The month of September was the most active of the year with twenty-five tropical cyclones forming, with seventeen being named.
 Out of all the cyclones, Hurricane Lorenzo in the Atlantic is the most intense of the month and become one of the largest and most powerful category 5 hurricanes on record for the central tropical Atlantic in the satellite era.
 Tropical Storm Fernand caused heavy flooding in Northwest Mexico, killing one person and causing at least $213 million in damage.
 The activity of the month in the Eastern Pacific became a record-tying most active in the month between 1966, 1992, 1994, 1997 and 2005 forming six named storms in the basin.
 Severe Tropical Storm (later Typhoon) Tapah (Nimfa) worsened the flooding situation in the Philippines.
 No tropical cyclones were formed in South Atlantic.

 October

-The month of October as fairly active, with formation of Typhoon Hagibis, made landfall in Tokyo, Japan, becoming the worst typhoon in Japanese history since Ida in 1958.
+The month of October was fairly active, with formation of Typhoon Hagibis, made landfall in Tokyo, Japan, becoming the worst typhoon in Japanese history since Ida in 1958.
 Hurricane Pablo became the easternmost Atlantic storm to ever strengthen into a hurricane, breaking Hurricane Vince's record.

-Cyclone Matmo–Bulbul was a pair of very damaging tropical cyclones.
+Tropical Storm Matmo and Cyclone Bulbul was a pair of very damaging tropical cyclones.